Accepted Medicare plans:

 Here is a very basic description of the differences between the various Medicare plans offered:

 - PPO.
-PPO plans are a type of Medicare Advantage Plan available in a local or regional area in which you pay less if you use doctors, hospitals, and providers that belong to the network.
+PPO plans are a type of Medicare Advantage Plan available in a local or regional area where you pay less if you use doctors, hospitals, and providers that belong to the network.
 You can use doctors, hospitals, and providers outside of the network for an additional cost.

 - Medicare Supplement (Medigap) Plans.
 This is not a Medicare Advantage plan.
 When you sign up for a Medigap plan, Medicare is the primary payer and the Medigap plan is your secondary insurance.
-There are 13 standardized plans that are sold by private insurance companies labeled A through N. The monthly premium varies between plans and is dependent on the county where you live and your age.
+There are 14 standardized plans that are sold by private insurance companies (Blue Shield of California, HealthNet, etc...) labeled A through N. The monthly premium varies between plans and is dependent on the county where you live and your age.
 To get a list of companies that sell these plans, call HICAP at 1-800-434-0222 and ask for a list of Medigap plans in your county.

 What is HICAP (Health Insurance Counseling and Advocacy Program)?

 HICAP, the Health Insurance Counseling and Advocacy Program, was established by the California Department of Aging under 1984 legislation signed by Governor George Deukmejian.
 The program is designed to provide Medicare beneficiaries and persons 60 years of age and older with assistance in dealing with Medicare, HMOs, long-term care insurance, and other health insurance issue.
 The North Bay HICAP office assists people living or moving to Lake, Mendocino, Marin, Napa, Solano, and Sonoma Counties.